rainydio/wallet23/README.md

 [Original submission]

 2/3 multisig wallet contract with signature collection performed on-chain intended to serve single person.
 Although all three keys have equal permissions, contract is optimized for two keys sending external messages in turns.
-It is made with assumption that one of the keys is lost or controlled by attacker.
+It is made with the assumption that one of the keys is lost or controlled by attacker.

 ## State transitions

 Unconventionally contract's seqno is not incremented after every external message, instead it represents a single round of collecting signatures.
 There are three rules within it:

-1. Each key is allowed to create only one request for confirmation, aftewards it can only send confirmations.
+1. Each key is allowed to create only one request for confirmation, afterwards it can only send confirmations.
 1. Once confirmation is received requested action is executed, seqno incremented and next request can be sent.
 1. If all three keys send different requests, nothing is executed, seqno incremented and next request can be sent.

-Because there are three keys, chances of one of them being stolen are higher then if there was only one.
+Because there are three keys, chances of one of them being stolen are higher than if there was only one.
 However damage is limited only to gas consumed creating single request.

 ### Request / confirmation

 The most optimized transition path involves sending two external messages signed by two different keys.
 First creating request followed by confirmation from another key.
 The distinction between request and confirmation is only in which external message is processed first.
-Both external messages to be sent simultaneously, because seqno is not incremented until next round.
+Both external messages can be sent simultaneously, because seqno is not incremented until the next round.

 ### Request / cancellation / cancellation confirmation